HaraldKangSchroeder/CubeForce/README.md

 ### Global network
 This requires further configurations.
 It works if the host does portforwarding (server listens on port 60002), but keep in mind that this opens security leaks.

+## Gameplay

+* Shoot - Left mouse click
+* Move - WASD
+* Sidestep - Space
+* Shield - Shift

+## Note
+When you start the application, you will get a warning - smth like "unrecognized manufacturer" or similar.
+This is due to the fact that I am indeed just nobody, so you have to trust me there.